-Table 6: Summary of legal framework on public participation
+Table 6: Summary of legal framework for public participation

-Constitution Environmental Legislation Other Legislation Overall Assessment (strong, intermediate or weak) Bangladesh Right to freedom of SpeechRight to Life Laws on Environment Management Environment Court Act 2000 Right to Information Act 2009 Intermediate China Law of the People's Republic of China on Evaluation of Environmental Effects 2002 Intermediate India Right to Life and Freedom of Speech and Expression Environment Impact Assessment process Weak Indonesia Article 28E "Everyone has the right to freedom of association, assembly, and opinion" Law No. 23 of 1997 on Environmental Management Law on the making of laws 2004 (No. 10) System of National Development Law 2004 (No. 25) Regional Government 2004 Law (No. 32) Spatial Arrangement Law 2007 (No. 26) Intermediate Nepal The Interim Constitution of Nepal 2007 Environmental Protection Act and Regulation1997 Local Self Governance Act 1999 (Sec.
-49, 117 & 205) Good Governance Act 2007 (section 20)
+Constitution Environmental Legislation Other Legislation Overall Assessment Strong, Intermediate or Weak Bangladesh Right to freedom of SpeechRight to Life Laws onEnvironmentManagementEnvironmentCourt Act 2000 Right to Information Act 2009 Intermediate China Law of the People's Republic of China on Evaluation of Environmental Effects 2002 Intermediate India Right to Life and Freedom of Speech and Expression Environment Impact Assessment process Weak Indonesia Article 28E "Everyone has the right to freedom of association, assembly, and opinion" Law No. 23 of 1997 on Environmental Management ■ Law on the making of laws 2004 (No. 10) ■ System of National Development Law 2004 (No. 25) ■ Regional Government 2004 Law (No. 32) ■ Spatial Arrangement Law 2007 (No. 26) Intermediate Nepal The Interim Constitution of Nepal 2007 Environmental Protection Act and Regulation1997 ■ Local Self Governance Act 1999 (Sec.
+49, 117 & 205) ■ Good governance Act 2007 (section 20) Philippines In the Declaration of Principles and State Policies of the Philippine Constitution, the role of women and youth in nation-building, and the rights of indigenous cultural communities within the framework of national unity and development are recognized.
+It also Local Government Code of the Philippines